spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 _After you read the these sentances, I'll provide a bit more context._

+### First Ten Sentences of _Becoming Anabaptist_

-### The first ten sentences of [Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism](https://www.goodreads.com/book/show/1659306.Becoming_Anabaptist):
+ Here's the first 10 sentences of [Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism](https://www.goodreads.com/book/show/1659306.Becoming_Anabaptist)

 > Here is a book that is against just about everything we believe in.
 >